VasiescuAdrian/DungeonCrawler/README.md

    git clone https://github.com/USERNAME/DungeonCrawler.git
 2. Open the project in your Java IDE.
 3. Make sure the src folder is marked as Source Root (if using IntelliJ IDEA).
 4. Locate the main entry point: game.Main
-5.Run the Main class to start the game.
+5. Run the Main class to start the game.

 ---